tttppp/ragl/rules.md

 * Game points
 * Game point difference (i.e. wins minus losses)
 * Group stage matchup
-* Total strikes (less strikes is better)
+* Total strikes (fewer strikes is better)
 * RAGL Ladder rating from the Friday before the Bo5s started

 1.3.4 Strikes can be given for a number of different reasons, including failure to report a match, cheating, etc. Strikes are listed in the forum.

 1.3.5 Three strikes accumulated during the season result in a straight disqualification from the group stage.
 Disqualified players are cleared of any group stage results in that season and are placed last in their group.

-1.3.6 Players finishing in the top 4 spots of Masters are promoted into Masters Playoffs which decide final standings in Masters.
+1.3.6 The final standings in Masters are decided by Masters Playoffs (see [1.4 Playoffs](#14-playoffs)).

 1.3.8 Any required rematches are to be resolved in the week following the end of the group stage.
 In case of failure of one of the players to schedule and play the rematch in the specified timeframe that player is automatically assigned a technical loss.
 In case of failure of both of the players to schedule and play the rematch in the specified timeframe both players are excluded from any following stages of the season.

-1.3.9 Due to the nature of the League, actual promotions/relegations between divisions can't be defined up until the start of the next season.
+1.3.9 Due to the nature of the League, actual promotions/relegations between divisions will be determined at the start of the next season.

 ## 1.4 Playoffs

-1.4.1 Players finishing in the top 4 spots of Masters are promoted into Masters Playoffs.
+1.4.1 Players finishing in the top 4 spots of Masters qualify for Masters Playoffs.
 Playoffs consist of two Semi-final matches, Bronze Match and Final.
 All matches are Best-of-7.

 1.4.2 Players finishing 1st and 4th play in the first Semi-final.
 Players finishing 2nd and 3rd play in the second Semi-final.
-Semi-final losers play in Bronze Match for the 3rd and 4th place overall.
+Semi-final losers play in the Bronze Match for the 3rd and 4th place overall.
 Semi-final winners play in the Final for the Masters Champion title and 2nd place overall.

 1.4.3 If any player has finished all their group stage matches and is in a Playoff spot, but then drops before the Semi-final maps are announced then a different player will included in the Playoffs.
 For example if the 3rd place finisher drops then the Semi-finals will be 1st against 5th and 2nd against 4th.